AndrewWPhillips/eggql/README.md

 ### Tutorial

 As already mentioned **eggql** is a complete GraphQL implementation, apart from subscriptions (in progress).
-To see how easy it is to use see the [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md).
+To see how easy it is to use there is a [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md).
 This explains how to implement a service for the **Star Wars** demo which almost all packages (in Go and other languages) have as an example of.
 It nicely shows how to use all features of GraphQL using **eggql** except subscriptions.

 ### Code-first GraphQL